SurfaceAI/classification_models/Road Surface Classification Rateke adapted/01Surface Type/README.md

 This folder is used to train the road surface type model and use it for classification.

-## Training the model:
+## 1. Training the model:

-Before running the script the follwing steps should be executed:
+Before running the train.py script the follwing steps should be executed:

-1. Create a folder called 'train_data' in the directory you have saved the files in and populate it with your train images.
-The images should be saved in subfolders according to their label.
-The names of the subfolders (e.g. paved/sett) will be the classes tags later.

-2. Select how you want your trainig images to be preprocessed: For cropping only, choose 'dataset' for 'dataset= ', if you want them to be augmented, select 'dataset_augmented'.
+1. Select how you want your trainig images to be preprocessed: For cropping only, choose 'dataset=dataset', if you want them to be augmented, select 'dataset_augmented'.

-3. Select how you want your model output to be named by specifying 'model= '
+2. Select how you want your model output to be named by specifying 'model= '

 3. Set the parameters:
 - Batch_size